cylixlee/containers/gitea/README.md

 > Specifically, in this project, the `/var/run/docker.sock` must be mounted into the `gitea-runner` container, which utilizes OCI container engine to run CI/CD jobs.

 ## Composing up
+### with Podman
-This project comes with a handwritten `Makefile`.
+This project comes with a handwritten `Makefile` for Podman users.
 You can setup Gitea and Gitea Actions step by step:

 1. **Start Gitea server**